 RAM Failures

-Bad RAM is somehow harder to diagnose as similar symptoms may be caused by software problems, other hardware problems or even motherboard failure.
+RAM is somehow harder to diagnose as similar symptoms may be caused by software problems, other hardware problems or even motherboard failure.
 However if you experience any of these symptoms, users should check for bad RAM before attempting any other troubleshooting.

 Symptoms: